slaclab/pabv_control/README.md

 - [DOECode](https://www.osti.gov/doecode/biblio/52411)
 - [ASV Website](https://www.slac-asv.net/)

-Documentation can also be found in the XXX directory of this repository
+Documentation can also be found in the ABCDEF directory of this repository

-All content in this repository is licensed under a BSD 3-clause License.
-See LICENSE.txt for detail
+The content in this repository is licensed under a BSD 3-clause License.
+See LICENSE.txt for detail.

 # Installation
 ### Getting the Code and dependencies